LiorZ/hdac8_thesis/thesis.rst

 ..

 	The most critical change was the introduction of a weak, short range Coulombic electrostatic energy term (hack_elec).
-In this term, a simple, linearly increasing distance-dependent dielectric was used to model solvent screening effects, with all interactions truncated at 5.5 Å, thereby preserving the short-ranged nature of the all-atom potential. *Bradley et al* [5]_ demonstrated that the incorporation of the explicit electrostatics term in addition to Rosetta's orientation-dependent hydrogen bonding potential [6]_ helped to prevent unfavorable short-range electrostatic interactions, modulated the interaction strength of charged and polar hydrogen bonds and generally, improved the performance of their DNA-protein interaction specificity predictions.
+In this term, a simple, linearly increasing distance-dependent dielectric was used to model solvent screening effects, with all interactions truncated at 5.5 Å, thereby preserving the short-ranged nature of the all-atom potential. *Bradley et al* demonstrated that the incorporation of the explicit electrostatics term in addition to Rosetta's orientation-dependent hydrogen bonding potential [6]_ helped to prevent unfavorable short-range electrostatic interactions, modulated the interaction strength of charged and polar hydrogen bonds and generally, improved the performance of their DNA-protein interaction specificity predictions [5]_.
 This slight modification was also used by *London et al* in their Bcl-2 - BH3 specificity predictions [7]_ and in our calibration process we validated some of these parameters, verifying that they indeed introduce an improvement to the resulting predictor.
+	The second term was used previously in our previous study of the Bcl system.
+It is hypothesized that relaxing this term allows for a greater degree of flexibility in backbone configurations.
+Our system exhibits a large degree of flexibility in both the peptide and the receptor structure, we found it suitable for inclusion in the scoring function based on our previous experience.
+	The third term reduces the penalty for some amino acids in more rare phi-psi conformations.
+Again, allowing more backbone flexibility.

+..
+(DONE) ORA: how does the change of the other two parameters affect prediction, and why?
+Also, you did not mention the change in the LK parameters.

+..
+LIOR: I remember we checked this issue thouroughly and got to a conclusion that I didn't modify the LK parameters eventually although I thought I did.
+I thought that this change above is the LK change and after you showed me the exact file in the database that I should have changed , we realized it ...

 	We've seen in several studies conducted in our lab that a slight *post-simulation* change to the scoring function might be beneficial in determining the relative binding affinity of the peptide to the receptor.
 In other words, the scoring function that is used for the modeling process might be slightly different than the scoring function used to evaluate the modeled complexes after the simulation has been completed.
 These changes are:

 	#) **Peptide score** - includes just the part of the internal energy of the peptide and the interface.